 - 1. Immediately after the oral test, the examiner makes an assessment of the test and gives the student the relevant written statement. - 2.
-The examiner will assess a test, with the exception of oral tests as referred to in paragraph 1, within 15 working days of the day on which the test in question was taken, unless the following test opportunity falls within this marking period.
-In the latter case, a marking period of 10 working days will apply.
-A term of 10 working days also applies in the case of resits for Bachelor-1 subjects that take place in the summer.
-Within the set period, the examiner will provide the educational office with the details necessary for providing the student a written or electronic proof of the assessment. - 3.
-If a test consists of an assignment or if an assignment is part of the test, the marking period will be extended to 21 working days from the final submission deadline of the assignment.
-A term of 10 working days applies in the case of resits of assignments for Bachelor-1 that take place in the summer. - 4.
+For other tests than oral tests, the examiner will assess the test within 15 working days of the day on which the test in question was taken.
+The exceptions are: - a. tests for which the subsequent test opportunity falls within this assessment term; then then an assessment term of 10 working days applies. - b. resit tests for Bachelor-1 components that take place in the summer; then an assessment term of 10 working days applies.

+Within the set term, the examiner will provide the educational office with the details necessary for providing the student a written or electronic proof of the assessment.

+- 3. If a test (partly) consists of an assignment, an assessment term (of the test and the assignment) of 21 working days from the final submission deadline of the assignment applies.
+In the case of resits of assignments for Bachelor-1 that take place in the summer an assessment term of 10 working days applies. - 4.
+Because of resits, the maximum assessment term may in some cases be shorter.
+These terms are determined by the programme directors, on behalf of the director of education. - 5.
 The written statement of the assessment of a test will inform the student of their right of inspection, as referred to in Article 5.7, and the possibilities of appealing to the Board of Appeal for Examinations.